Much of the assessment centre will be aimed at gauging your management skills.

 Graduate leadership development programmes can be found with most large companies that want to develop a ‘pipeline of talent’ – but they are most commonly found within consumer goods companies, pharmaceutical companies and professional services firms.

 Good managers see what needs to be done and formulate a plan for how to achieve it.

 Most management graduate programmes are offered by the biggest employers, so applying for them involves multiple stages.
 These differ across employers and roles, but many application processes involve:

 - An online application form.
 Depending on the employer, this might be a very quick form concentrating on your personal and contact details before sending you onto a suite of online ability tests or game-based recruitment exercises (see below) – or it might require you to answer application questions and/or upload a CV and covering letter.
 Read our advice on answering management scheme application questions and how to write a CV for a graduate management role.

 - Online ability tests or games-based recruitment exercises.
 These are usually timed and either assess particular abilities (such as your numeracy or inductive reasoning) or how you would react to certain workplace scenarios.
 Read our advice on tackling online tests and games and access practice tests.

-- Final interview.
-This may be incorporated as one of the parts of the assessment centre or it may be on a separate day afterwards.
-It will be face-to-face with one or more assessors and it will be more in-depth than the telephone or video interview.
+- A final interview.
+This may be incorporated into the assessment centre or it may be on a separate day afterwards.
+It will either be in person or, if social distancing restrictions are in force, via a live video link.
+Usually it will be with one or more interviewers who are typically managers within the business (and who may be your future boss).
 Read more on management job interviews and tips for graduates.